node-migrator-bot/Transitive/doc/api/views.md

 #### name

-The (unique) name of the LiveRender
+The (unique!) name of the LiveRender

 ### RenderContext
  You should not have to create a RenderContext.
 It is documented here because it is `this` in a template.
-If you would like to render a template and you are **not** already within a template, please use `Transitive.Views.renderPage` or `Transitive.Views.render` if you are on the server or the client, respectively -- these functions will create a RenderContext for you and will handle any resulting ViewBindings.
+If you would like to render a template and you are **not** already within a template, please use `Transitive.Views.renderPage` or `Transitive.Views.render` if you are on the server or the client, respectively -- these functions will create a RenderContext for you and will handle any resulting [ViewBindings](#viewBinding).

 #### render(templateName, data)
 renders `templateName` with the given `data`, returning HTML.

 #### renderLive(name, templateName, data)
 Gets the LiveRender with the name of `name` and calls it's `prepare(templateName, data)` to get the content.
 Then, it wraps that content with a new div that has a unique id and a class of `name`.
 Finally, it creates a new ViewBinding and adds it to `this.bindings`.

 ### ViewBinding
  ViewBindings contain the information that ties together a DOM element, a template and an event handler to a stream of events from the server.
 ViewBindings are automatically added to the RenderContext's bindings array when renderLive is called.